anand-chitte/JavaDoc/docs/spring/Oauth.md

 OAuth 2.0 is an authorization framework that enables applications to obtain limited access to user accounts on an HTTP service without exposing the user's credentials.
 It allows third-party applications to act on behalf of users through a delegated access mechanism.

+OpenID Connect is a protocol that sits on top of the OAuth 2.0 framework.
+While OAuth 2.0 provides authorization via an access token containing scopes, OpenID Connect provides authentication by introducing a new ID token which contains a new set of information and claims specifically for identity.

+.
+With the ID token, OpenID Connect brings standards around sharing identity details among the applications.

 ---

 ## **Key Roles in OAuth 2.0**